karelbondan/gator-tune-service/README.md

 >>>
 ```

 **Do not use this example output as your API key**.
 Run the bot using `uv run poe dev` after you've finished configuring.
+You will be prompted to connect your account to this bot.
+It will only prompt you once unless you delete the cache in the .venv folder.

 ### Example `.env` configuration